A Brief History of St Georges

 The new chapel, now called St George’s, was consecrated by the new Bishop, George Mason, on 29 September 1781.
 It has been suggested that the choice of patron saint may have been a compliment to the Bishop.
-The consecration ceremony was followed by a meal for distinguished guests.
-The bill for the proceedings included 21 bottles of red port wine: two guineas (10p each bottle); 19 dinners: £1 8s 6d in all (8p each person); and porter and ale: 9s.
-On the same day as the consecration, the first baptism in the chapel took place, that of John, son of Thomas and Isabel Cannell.
+The Bishop had appointed the first chaplain of St George’s, the Rev Charles Crebbin, who was also vicar of Santon.

 There was another subscription list some years later to help the chapel by making ‘a present to it of an elegant organ’.
 William Crebbin, one of the trustees, had an acquaintance in Dublin named John Parkinson.
 Parkinson knew a William Ruxton who had for sale an organ which had belonged to ‘a musical society which subsisted here’.
 It was known that the Messiah had been first performed by Handel in 1742 in Dublin.
 Tradition has had it that this organ was linked with Handel’s rehearsals for that performance, but this is almost certainly not so as its installation was seemingly not completed until after his performance and departure from Dublin.

+The organ was purchased in November 1778 for £100 (Irish) and shipped to the Island in early 1780 at a cost of £12 8s 0d, to be fitted in the west gallery of the now nearly completed St George’s.
+It was rebuilt by Michael Heathcote at a cost of eleven guineas.
+It stood more than twelve feet high by nine feet wide, and included an open diapason, a stopped diapason, a principal, a flute, a sexaquialter, a cornet, a clarion bass, a trumpet treble and a hautboy.
 In 1833 the organ was rebuilt and a second manual and pipes were added.
 When the chancel was rebuilt in 1864, a new organ, retaining some of the original pipes, was installed by the London firm of Gray & Davidson.
 In 1885 a new organ screen was erected in memory of the late wife of the Rev Beauchamp George.
 In 1893 the organ was again rebuilt, this time by Alex Young of Manchester, and a third manual was added.
 In 1952 a new organ with an electric pneumatic action, console and blower was built by Jardine of Manchester, possibly still retaining some of the original pipes.
 In 2003 a new organ and pipe-work, built by Harrison and Harrison in their specially designed workshop just outside Durham, were installed.

 The various men’s clubs associated with the church had played football in the late 1800s, but it was not until 1919 that St George’s Association Football Club was founded.
 During its early years the club’s famous battle cry of ‘Fine day and the vicar out!’ centred around the Rev William Charles Jordan, an amateur England international who played for West Bromwich Albion.